TaoStarlit/English/ZT_LTnote.md

         2. he resisted the temptation to call Celia at the office
         3. synonyms: desire, urge, itch
 1. extrapolation: [ikˌstrapəˈlāSH(ə)n]
-    - the action of estimating or concluding something by assuming that existing trends will continue or a current method will remain applicable.
+    - the action of estimating or concluding something by assuming that existing trends will continue or a current method will remain applicable.  $f(x+\Delta x)$
 1. dehydration evaporation  [əˌvapəˈrāSH(ə)n]